How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Layer-wise Changes in the Number of Different Types of Neurons During Alignment

 \section{Layer-wise Changes in the Number of Different Types of Neurons During Alignment}

-Figure~\ref{fig:Layer-wise_changes_llama} shows the same pattern discussed in \S\ref{subsec:layer-wise-neuron-change}, thereby supporting its generalization.
+Figure~\ref{fig:Layer-wise_changes_llama} shows the same pattern as the results in the main text, thereby supporting its generalization.
 Furthermore, for each dataset, we examine the layer-wise changes in the number of different types of neurons in the process of alignment in Figure~\ref{fig:Layer-wise_changes_specific},~\ref{fig:Layer-wise_changes_related} and~\ref{fig:Layer-wise_changes_agnostic}.
 The notation “$\text{ckpt-}x$” denotes the model checkpoint obtained after $x$ training steps.